Rajat0063/JavaScript-Projects/Snake Game/README.md

 # 🕒 Clock Theme <a name="about-project"></a>

-This is a sleek and minimalistic digital clock interface that combines analog and digital time displays.
-The central feature is an analog clock with red and white hands, set against a black background for maximum contrast and readability.
-Below the clock face, the current time is displayed in a bold, digital format, followed by the date in smaller text.
-A toggle button at the top allows users to switch between "Light mode" and "Dark mode," catering to different viewing preferences.
+This is a minimalist design for the classic Snake game.
+The interface features a dark background that enhances the visual contrast.
+At the center is the gameplay grid, where the snake, represented by a white block, moves to collect a yellow block representing the target.
+A vertical "RESTART" button is placed on the left for quick access, and the score is displayed on the right in a bold, modern font.
+Below the game grid, the title "SNAKE" is styled with attribution to its creator, adding a personal touch to the game interface.

 ![screenshot](/Clock%20Theme/assets/image.png)